makarun931/E-learning/Design/Readme.txt

-The localhost link for the backend page is available here.
+The backend details are available here as csv file